-Copy of Pascal's triangle
+copy of Pascal's triangle

-1 1 4 3 6 4 1 1 Second entry increases by
+1 2 1 with 1 1 4 3 6 3 4 1 1 • Second entry increases by

-- 2. Write the next row for the Pascal's triangle shown. \ 5 \ \ 0 \ \ 5 \ \ - 3.
+- 2. Write the next row for the Pascal's triangle shown. \ $\boldsymbol{5}$ \ $\boldsymbol{6}$ - 3.
 Some of the patterns in Pascal's triangle are spatial and relate to whole sections in the chart.
 Create a large Pascal's triangle with at least 20 rows.
 Mark or use counters to cover all of the multiples of 7 in your 20-row triangle.
 Then, cover all of the multiples of 5 and multiples of 3.
 What do you conclude?
 What happens for multiples of even numbers?
 On your own paper - 4.
 Other patterns may appear unexpectedly.
 Determine the sum of the numbers in each horizontal row.
 What pattern did you find? - 5.
-Each number in Pascal's triangle can be written as a combination using the notation ${}{n}C{r}$, where n is the number of objects in the set and r is the number selected.
+Each number in Pascal's triangle can be written as a combination using the notation ${}{n}C{r}$ , where n is the number of objects in the set and r is the number selected.
 For example, you can express the third row as